fredrikofstad/stratpy/README.md

     </picture>
 </p>

-## Stratpy - A python module for Game Theory written in rust
+## Stratpy - A python library for Game Theory written in rust

 ### Motivation:
 - Create an easy to use python package for game theory catering to alternate disciplines like polisci.